microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 c`ustomDimensions.InstalledDotNetFrameworkVersion` | The numeric version of the installed .NET Framework version.
 If this value is 528040 or greater, then .NET Framework 4.8 is installed.
 Otherwise, .NET Framework 4.7.2 is installed.

 #### Mainwindow_Timer_Started
-Meaning: The user has used the "Scan with Timer" feature with a non-default value. *Note that this does not send data if the default value is used*.
+Trigger: The user uses the "Scan with Timer" feature with a non-default value. *Note that this does not send data if the default value is used*.
 Additional properties:
 Name | Value
 --- | ---
-`customDimensions.Seconds` | The number of seconds specified by the user
+`customDimensions.Seconds` | The number of seconds specified by the user.

 ### Pattern_Invoke_Action
-Meaning: The user has invoked a pattern through the patterns UI.
+Trigger: The user invokes a pattern through the patterns UI.
 Additional properties:
 Name | Value
 --- | ---
 `customDimensions.PatternMethod` | The pattern method that was invoked

 ### ReleaseChannel_ChangeConsidered
-Meaning: The user has selected a new channel and is being shown the dialog to confirm the change.
+Trigger: The user selects a new channel and is being shown the dialog to confirm the change.
 Additional properties:
 Name | Value
 --- | ---
-`customDimensions.ReleaseChannel` | The user's existing ReleaseChannel
+`customDimensions.ReleaseChannel` | The user's existing ReleaseChannel.
-`customDimensions.ReleaseChannelConsidered` | The user's new selection for ReleaseChannel
+`customDimensions.ReleaseChannelConsidered` | The user's considered selection for ReleaseChannel.

 #### Scan_File_Bug
-Meaning: The user has begun the process of filing a bug.
+Trigger: The user begins the process of filing a bug.
 Additional properties:
 Name | Value
 --- | ---
 `customDimensions.By` | The source of the bug filing.
-Current values are `HowtoFix`, `Hierarchy`, or `AutomatedChecks` `customDimensions.IsAlreadyLoggedIn` | `True` if the IssueReporter has all needed config information, otherwise `False` `customDimensions.IssueReporter` | The ServiceName property of the associated issue reporter.
-Current values are `Azure Boards` for ADO or `GitHub` for GitHub
+Current values are `HowtoFix`, `Hierarchy`, or `AutomatedChecks`.
+`customDimensions.IsAlreadyLoggedIn` | `True` if the IssueReporter has all needed config information, otherwise `False`.
+`customDimensions.IssueReporter` | The ServiceName property of the associated issue reporter.
+Current values are `Azure Boards` for ADO or `GitHub` for GitHub.

 #### TabStop_Record_On
-Meaning: The user has begun to record tab stops.
+Trigger: The user begins to record tab stops.
 Additional properties:
 Name | Value
 --- | ---
 `customDimensions.Scope` | The scope of the selection.
-Current values are `App` or `Element`
+Current values are `App` or `Element`.

 #### TabStop_Select_Records
-Meaning: The user has selected one or more tab stops that have been recorded.
+Trigger: The user selects one or more tab stops that have been recorded.
 Additional properties:
 Name | Value
 --- | ---
-`customDimensions.By` | The count of selected items
+`customDimensions.By` | The count of selected items.

 #### TestSelection_Set_Scope
-Meaning: The user has set the selection scope via the command bar.
+Trigger: The user sets the selection scope via the command bar.
 Additional properties:
 Name | Value
 --- | ---
 `customDimensions.Scope` | The scope of the selection.
-Current values are `App` or `Element`
+Current values are `App` or `Element`.

 #### Test_Requested
-Meaning: The user has triggered an automated scan.
+Trigger: The user triggers an automated scan.
 Additional properties:
 Name | Value
 --- | ---
 `customDimensions.By` | The trigger mechanism.
-Current values are `HotKey`, `Beaker`, `HierarchyMode`, or `Timer` `customDimensions.Scope` | The scope of the selection.
-Current values are `App` or `Element`
+Current values are `HotKey`, `Beaker`, `HierarchyMode`, or `Timer`.
+`customDimensions.Scope` | The scope of the selection.
+Current values are `App` or `Element`.

 #### Upgrade_DoInstallation
-Meaning: The user has successfully triggered an install from the Upgrade dialog.
+Trigger: The user completes an install from the Upgrade dialog.
 Additional properties:
 Name | Value
 --- | ---
 `customDimensions.UpdateInstallerUpdateTime` | The time it took to download the new MSI, validate it, and launch the VersionSwitcher.
 Does not include the execution time of the VersionSwitcher.
+Format is Hours:Minutes:Seconds.FractionalSeconds.
-`customDimensions.UpdateResult` | The result of the operation
+`customDimensions.UpdateResult` | The result of the operation.
+Current values are `Unknown`, `Success`, or `RequiredUpgrade`.

 #### Upgrade_GetUpgradeOption
-Meaning: An upgrade has been triggered at application startup.
+Trigger: The application checks for upgrade at application startup.
 Additional properties:
 Name | Value
 --- | ---
-`customDimensions.UpdateInitializationTime` | The updater's measurement of how long it took to determine the UpdateOption `customDimensions.UpdateOptionWaitTime` | The app's measurement of how long it took to determine the UpdateOption.
+`customDimensions.UpdateInitializationTime` | The updater's measurement of how long it took to determine the UpdateOption.
+Format is Hours:Minutes:Seconds.FractionalSeconds.
+`customDimensions.UpdateOptionWaitTime` | The app's measurement of how long it took to determine the UpdateOption.
 It is different from UpdateInitializationTime, since they start at different times on different threads.
+Format is Hours:Minutes:Seconds.FractionalSeconds.
-`customDimensions.UpdateOption` | The UpdateOption that was returned to the app (will be ignored if we timed out) `customDimensions.UpdateTimedOut` | `True` if the AutoUpdate process exceeded the 2 second timeout, otherwise `False`
+`customDimensions.UpdateOption` | The UpdateOption that was returned to the app (will be ignored if we timed out).
+`customDimensions.UpdateTimedOut` | `True` if the AutoUpdate process exceeded the 2 second timeout, otherwise `False`.

 #### Upgrade_InstallationError
-Meaning: The user has triggered an install from the Upgrade dialog, and an Exception was caught.
+Trigger: The user triggers an install from the Upgrade dialog, and an error occurred.
 Additional properties:
 Name | Value
 --- | ---
-`customDimensions.Error` | The UpdateResult
+`customDimensions.Error` | The UpdateResult, which is always `Unknown`. *Note: Should this provide more useful information?*

 #### Upgrade_Update_Dismiss
-Meaning: The user has pressed the "Later" button in the Upgrade dialog.
+Trigger: The user presses the "Later" button in the Upgrade dialog.
 Additional properties:
 Name | Value
 --- | ---
 `customDimensions.MSIVersion` | The version of the previously installed client. *note: We already have the old version, should this log the new version instead?*

 #### Upgrade_Update_ReleaseNote
-Meaning: The user has pressed the "Release Notes" button from the Upgrade dialog.
+Trigger: The user presses the "Release Notes" button from the Upgrade dialog.
 Additional properties:
 Name | Value
 --- | ---